Beach Flounder

 The Beach Flounder has an oval-shaped bodies with a depth that is 42% to 46% of standard length.
 Their eye side is a uniform brown color with numerous dark spots covering the head and body.
 Males have one or two dark lines between their eyes and the tip of their snout.
 Dark spots are found along the top profile of their head.
 Their body is darker in color than their fins.
 Their anal and dorsal fins have regular rows of dark spots, their caudal has indistinct spots, and their pectoral fin has four indistinct bars.
 Their blind side is yellow-white.
 Their head has a convex upper profile with a small concave notch between the tip of the snout and the top eye.
 They have a medium-sized mouth that ends under the front edge of their eyes.
 Their eyes are found on the left side with the lower eye is slightly in front of their top eye.
 Their eyes are well separated by a flat spot with the gap being larger in mature animals and in males than in females.
 There is a distinct notch before the top eye on the snout profile.
 Their anal fins have 63 to 74 rays; their caudal fin has a wide base and is rounded; their dorsal fin has 81 to 93 rays; and, their pectoral fin on the eye side varies in length from half to twice the head length depending on sex with the males having exceeding long first pectoral rays.
 They have 7 or 8 short fat serrated gill rakers on their lower arch.
 They are covered with large rough scales on their eye side and smooth scales on their blind side.
 They have a straight lateral line.

 The Beach Flounder is a demersal fish that is found over and within sandy and muddy bottoms at depths between 12 m (40 feet) and 95 m (310 feet).
-They reach a maximum of 25.0 cm (9.8 inches) in length.
+They reach a maximum of 26.4 cm (10.4 inches) in length as established by the fish photographed above.
 They are opportunistic and well-camouflaged ambush predators that lie in wait half submerged on the ocean floor.
 They prey on small fish and a wide variety of crustaceans.
 The Beach Flounder is poorly studied with very limited information available about their lifestyle and behavioral patterns including specific details on age, growth, longevity, movement patterns, diet, habitat use, and reproduction.

 The Beach Flounder is a resident of all Mexican waters of the Pacific Ocean with the exception that they are absent from Magdalena Bay, Baja California Sur, northward along the central and northwest coasts of Baja.